-In business for over 30 years, DSG has a varied and expansive catalogue of projects and partners.
-This archive is an online portal for those interested in seeing the selected breadth of our work.
-These are the projects that we are most proud of having done, with the view that they demonstrate our commitment to science in the service of people.
+For more than 30 years, DSG has worked on a variety of projects with a broad range of partners.
+This archive provides an online portal for those interested in seeing the selected breadth of our work, and the projects of which we are most proud as they demonstrate our commitment to science in the service of people.

-Center for Disease Control and Prevention Expert Panel on Macroeconomic Factors and Individual Violence
+Center for Disease Control and Prevention (CDC) Expert Panel on Macroeconomic Factors and Individual Violence

-DSG manages the Youth Violence Prevention Training and Technical Assistance project for the Office of Juvenile Justice and Delinquency Prevention (OJJDP), byproviding relevant training and technical assistance (T&TA) to the 39 jurisdictions OJJDP funds through its three youth violence prevention initiatives—Defending Childhood, the National Forum on Youth Violence Prevention, and Community-Based Violence Prevention.
+DSG manages the Youth Violence Prevention Training and Technical Assistance project for the Office of Juvenile Justice and Delinquency Prevention (OJJDP), by providing relevant training and technical assistance (TA) to the 39 jurisdictions OJJDP funds through its three youth violence prevention initiatives—Defending Childhood, the National Forum on Youth Violence Prevention, and Community-Based Violence Prevention.

 A searchable database of evidence-based programs and practices in corrections and reentry, courts, crime and crime prevention, drugs and substance abuse, juvenile justice, law enforcement, and victims and victimization.

-The U.S. Department of State has selected Development Services Group, Inc. (DSG), and its partner, the Terrorism, Transnational Crime and Corruption Center (TraCCC) at George Mason University, to build a counterterrorism annual reporting database and help the department prepare its annual Country Reports on Terrorism.
+The U.S. Department of State selected Development Services Group, Inc. (DSG), and its partner, the Terrorism, Transnational Crime and Corruption Center (TraCCC) at George Mason University in Fairfax, NA, to build a counterterrorism annual reporting database and help the department prepare its annual Country Reports on Terrorism.

 DSG evaluated a program of more than 60 bilingual/bicultural health services demonstration grants targeting populations with limited English-speaking ability.
 English-language minorities included speakers of Spanish, Vietnamese, Khmer, Lao, Chinese, Samoan, Tagalog, Wolof, Fulani, Korean, Thai, Cherokee, Choctaw, and other languages.

-DSG staff conducted ethnographic research on the U.S.–Mexico border concerning media and violence issues, specifically regarding popular media portrayals of narcotraffickers and the potential impact of these portrayals on youth violence and other high-risk behaviors.
+DSG staff conducted ethnographic research on the United States–Mexico border concerning media and violence issues, specifically regarding popular media portrayals of narcotraffickers and the potential impact of these portrayals on youth violence and other high-risk behaviors.

 For the U.S. Department of Education’s Institute of Education Sciences (IES), DSG conducts the Evidence Review and Support for the What Works Clearinghouse.
 DSG reviews evidence and developing products to support the What Works Clearinghouse (WWC), an evidence-based repository.